VEHICLE Undercoating ServiceS in Omaha, NE

 As you drive your vehicle on a daily basis, chances are it experiences plenty of dings and marks from rocks, other vehicle doors, shopping carts, and various other types of debris on the road.
 While a little scratch or mark might not seem like a big deal to you, in a few months that little mark could turn into a rust spot, which will eventually take over a larger area of your vehicle.
 If you have dings, scratches or other marks, no matter how small, have them touched up right away to give the metal of your vehicle the protection it needs.

 The best way to ensure that your vehicle does not become taken over by rust is to maintain it properly.
 Regularly washing and inspecting your vehicle is your best defense against unsightly rust.
-Also, providing an extra layer of protection by using rust prevention products specifically meant to fight magnesium chloride will give your vehicle its best fight against road salt and rust.
+Also, providing an extra layer of protection by using rust prevention and a truck undercoat specifically meant to fight magnesium chloride will give your vehicle its best fight against road salt and rust.
 Protect the investment that you made in your vehicle and make it as safe as possible by preventing rust from occurring.
 The earlier that you act, the more likely it is that your vehicle will remain unaffected by rust.

 Magnesium Chloride is a threat to motor vehicle bodies & frames.